-The first volume in this series is called The Mystery of Ghost Canyon.
-In this book we meet eighteen-year-old Bret King, a cowboy whose father Big Jim King owns the Rimrock Ranch in New Mexico.
+In the first volume in this series we meet eighteen-year-old Bret King, a cowboy whose father Big Jim King owns the Rimrock Ranch in New Mexico.
 Bret is a more than capable young man as a rider and all around rancher.
 He has a sixteen-year-old sister known as Jinx, and a kid brother twelve years old named Rusty.
-His friends are a young Navajo, Ace Tallchief; Benny Ortega of "New Mexican Spanish" heritage; and Vic Martinson, a newcomer to the West but quick to "savvy cowboy."
+His friends are a young Navajo, Ace Tallchief; Benny Ortega of "New Mexican Spanish" heritage; and Vic Martinson, a newcomer to the West but quick to "savvy cowboy".